akhilvasvani/Speech-To-Image/README.md

 If you want to use your own microphone, you can set up your own local [deepspeech server](https://github.com/MainRo/deepspeech-server) and you would have to modify the birds_demo.sh script.
 For this project, I did not want to do this but it can be done.

+I added in a script which can convert from .m4a file format to a .wav format for 16000 Hz.

 # DeepSpeech
 1) Follow the instructions on installing [Mozilla DeepSpeech](https://github.com/mozilla/DeepSpeech) package, and then download the latest [pretrained model](https://github.com/mozilla/DeepSpeech/releases), as well as the checkpoints.
 However, note that you must edit their [client.py file](https://github.com/mozilla/DeepSpeech/blob/master/native_client/python/client.py) via adding the lines